AleksHuc/DF-Labs/en/lab6/lab6.md

 ![Select the file where the usernames and passwords are stored.](images/lab6-oph4.png)

 Then, through the wizard, find the folder in which `SAM` is located, namely `/mnt/truplo1/WINDOWS/system32/config`, and press the `Open` button.
 Usernames, password values from [LM hashing function](https://en.wikipedia.org/wiki/LAN_Manager#Password_hashing_algorithm), and password values from[NT hashing function](https://en.wikipedia.org/wiki/NTLM).
+The comparison of both hashing procedures is presented in this [article](https://medium.com/@petergombos/lm-ntlm-net-ntlmv2-oh-my-a9b235c58ed4).

 ![Properly configured user password retrieval tool.](images/lab6-oph5.png)